Sitting in ceremony with Madré Ayahuasca, I asked her what there was for me to become.

 All your efforts will appear to create short-term change, and while inevitably leading back to the same old issues.

-While the obvious solution here is “Well, just deal with the root cause, dummy”.
+The obvious solution here is “Well, just deal with the root cause, dummy”.
 (At least, that’s how my mind and ego can tend to talk to me when threatened or frustrated.)
 However, the solution is only obvious from an intellectual understanding, and transformational work never exists in the realm of the intellect.

 When you’re in the throes of trying to overcome your own toxicity, you cannot see the root cause.
 You are only present to the impact on the surface, as well as your ego’s desperate need to remove this from your life.
 Remember, because you have such a diminished capacity to be with what is toxic to you, you lack the spaciousness to really sit and discover the root cause.
 Instead, you rush to resolve the problem you perceive, innocently plunking yourself right back into the same old pattern.